Topic Commands

 */

-Here, the \qmltype comment includes \instantiates to specify that a Transform is instantiated by the C++ class QGraphicsTransform.
+Here, the \qmltype comment includes \instantiates to specify that a Transform is the QML counterpart to the C++ class QGraphicsTransform.
 A \qmltype comment should always include a \since command, because all QML types are new.
 It should also include a \brief description.
 If a QML type is a member of a QML type group, the \qmltype comment should include one or more \ingroup commands.

 \qmlproperty